This is a guest post by Atlassian Marketplace vendor RealtimeBoard. RealtimeBoard is an endless online whiteboard based in the cloud.

 - Retrospectives are about making a connection.
 This is easily lost in a distributed environment.
 To solve this — partially — use the camera on your laptop or phone, and make sure everybody is visible.
 It helps people respond and react to each other in a more real way.

-Step 2: Review work done
+Step 2: Review work completed

 The entire retrospective should only take an hour and a half, with most of the time dedicated to discussion.
 To help your team remember the work that was done, provide a quick summary of the sprint in question.
 Mention key facts, such as what the plan was, how it was followed, and what the outcomes were.
 This puts everyone on the same page and gives people a feeling for whether the sprint was a success or not.